wrlaxboy151/may22-lunar-outpost/README.md

 The goal of our project is to create a model that can 'predict' whether an animated film will be nominated for Best Animated Feature Film or not.

-**Stakeholders/Kpi's**

 # Data Collection
 We collected our information about the animated movies from the Internet Movie Database (IMDb).
 In IMDb every movie, person, and company has a unique imdb id.
 Associated with this imdb id is a host of information that we use.
 Our 'dataset' consists of a combination of data collected from the IMDb website using both web scraping and Cinemagoer Python package.
-We describe the data collection and the dataset below.
+A detailed description of the dataset is available in the file [Dataset Description](https://github.com/wrlaxboy151/may22-lunar-outpost/blob/main/Dataset%20Description.docx)

-## IMDb Data for All Animated Films
+## IMDb IDs for Animated Films

-## IMDb Data for Casts

-## IMDb Data for Production Companies
+## IMDb Movie Data

-## IMDb Data for Nominees
+## Nominees Ids

-## IMDb Data for Distributors

-## IMDb Data for Producers and Directors